 Survival of the company.
 The company is dissolved when insolvency proceedings are opened, but it does not cease to exist and the shares survive.
-The shareholders can continue to adopt resolutions (for example, to remove managing directors or appoint new managing directors).
+The shareholders can continue to adopt resolutions.
 However, they cannot influence the insolvency administrator.

 Employment agreements.
 Employment agreements continue to be effective when insolvency proceedings are opened.
 However, the insolvency administrator and the employees can terminate employment agreements at the end of each month, on three months' prior notice (unless a shorter notice period applies), regardless of any:

 agreed contract term;

 exclusion of the right to terminate without cause.